HsKA-OSGIS-archive/OSTaps/DjangoServer/README.md

 url(r'^get/(?P<path>.*)$', views.get),
 ```
 while in (?P<path>.*)$ "path" is a variable in which the passed filename is
-stored and passed to the views method as additional parameter (see below)
+stored and passed to the views method as additional parameter (see below)<br>
 (e.g. /get/test.json -> path = "test.json"

 next we define the "getFile" method in views.py: